|Pre-Revolution Timeline -

 voyage with one ship, but be unsuccessful, and turn back.

-May 2, 1497 - On his second voyage for England from the port of
+1497 - On his second voyage for England from the port of Bristol, John

-Bristol, John Cabot (aka Giovanni, a Genoese native sailing under the
+Cabot (aka Giovanni, a Genoese native sailing under the English flag)

-English flag) rediscovers the North American continent on June 24,
+rediscovers the North American continent on June 24, 1497, the first

-May 1498 - Cabot undertook a second voyage to the New World under his
+1498 - Cabot undertakes another voyage to the New World under his

 English papers.
-It is unknown where Cabot returned from this
+It is unknown whether Cabot returned from this

 voyage and various reports state that his ships were lost at sea.

-return to England after a two year exploration of the coastline of
+England after a two year exploration of the coastline of Canada and the

-Canada and the United States, even down into the Spanish claimed
+United States, even down into the Spanish claimed territories of

-May 30, 1498 - The third voyage of Columbus began in the Spanish city
+30, 1498 - The third voyage of Columbus began in the Spanish city of

-of Sanlucar.
-During this voyage, he explored the islands of
+Sanlucar.
+During this voyage, he explored the islands of the

 Caribbean again as well as the South American territories of what is